-The early 1990s, shortly after the Oslo Accords were signed, marked a new stage for displaced persons.
+The early 1990s, shortly after the Oslo Agreement was signed, marked a new stage for displaced persons.
 A group of activists began institutionalizing displaced persons’ demands of their right to return or be compensated and established the National Committee for the Defense of the Rights of the Internally Displaced in Israel.
 The committee was recognized by the Higher Follow-Up Committee for the Arab Citizens in Israel as an overall organizing framework for displaced persons.
 It also adopted the right to return as a political slogan and demand of Arab citizens and all their political parties.
 Since then, the committee has carried out numerous activities related to the issue of displaced persons.
 Most important among these is the annual commemoration of the Nakba on the anniversary of the establishment of the state of Israel according to the Hebrew calendar, to show that the Nakba and displacement are the flip side of Israel’s existence.
 On this occasion, the committee organizes public demonstrations and marches at the site of one of the villages from which people were displaced, under the slogan “Your Independence is Our Nakba.”

 Despite Israel’s claims that internally displaced persons are “present” citizens with the rights of citizens, their situation is similar to that of other Palestinians in at least three ways.
 First, internally displaced persons share in common with the rest of the diaspora the experience of being expelled from their hometowns, which were destroyed and which the state of Israel tried to wipe off the map.
 Second, being labeled as “absent” in their homeland – in other words, their symbolic absence from their homeland – is reminiscent of the state of exile that their countrymen abroad endure.
 Finally, the fact that their land has been seized and settled upon is the common denominator that unites them with fellow Palestinians abroad.